caiannello/WAV2VGM/README.md

 ## Usage

-Input files must be plain, MONO, 16-bit WAV files, with a 44.1 kHz samplerate.
+Input files must be 16-bit WAV files, MONO, with a 44.1 kHz samplerate.

 Examples of starting the utility from the command-line: